 A refund of money that occurs after the completion of the sale.
 Refunds can be given to the customer for a variety of reasons and can range in amount up to a maximum of the original order.
 Refunds are generally credited back to the original payment source, such as the customerʼs credit card.

 A visitor to a store.
-A shopper may also be a customer if they have previously purchased from the store or created a registered customer account.
+A shopper can also be a customer if they have previously purchased from the store or created a registered customer account.

 A place in a store where shoppers can accumulate a list of items for purchase, described metaphorically as "placing items in the shopping cart".
 Items in a cart can be purchased, resulting in an order.